Flevy Management Insights Case Study

 Given the success of the current initiative, the recommended next steps should focus on continuous improvement and scaling these strategies across other areas of the organization.
 This includes expanding the use of AI and analytics for predictive insights in other business units, further diversifying the supplier base to mitigate risks, and continuing to invest in technology that enhances operational efficiency and data security.
 Additionally, reinforcing the change management and cultural shift towards resilience and agility will ensure that the organization remains adaptable and competitive in the face of future supply chain disruptions.

-Source: Supply Chain Resilience for Aerospace Manufacturer in High-Tech Sector, Flevy Management Insights, 2024
+Source: Supply Chain Strategy for an SMB in Food Manufacturing, Flevy Management Insights, Joseph Robinson, 2025

 Flevy is the world's largest knowledge base of best practices.